Clay Soil: Tips for Amending & Improving Your Soil

 People in warmer regions may want to plant plugs of warm-season grasses such as Bermuda grass, buffalo grass, Saint Augustine, or zoysia.
 All of these tend to tolerate clay-loam soils.

-In the years of amending my soil I have found some plants that thrive in clay soil.
+In the years of amending the soil I have found some plants that thrive in clay.
 I think this information can save you a lot of time and effort, spare you from destroying plants, and save some money, too!

-Some vegetable crops that grow well in my clay soil include lettuce, chard, snap beans, broccoli, Brussels sprouts and cabbage.
+Some vegetable crops that grow well include lettuce, chard, snap beans, broccoli, Brussels sprouts, and cabbage.
 Rice also grows well in clay due to the constant moisture and heaviness of the soil.

-Other shallow-rooted brassicas such as cauliflower or broccoli can also thrive in clay soils, as can sweet corn, squash, or pumpkins.
+Other shallow-rooted brassicas such as cauliflower or broccoli can also thrive in clay, as can sweet corn, squash, or pumpkins.
 The latter three have strong roots that can shove the clay aside.

 Mulching around your vegetables can reduce the risk of fungal diseases from soil moisture or mud splashing onto plant leaves.